QC-Edu/IntroQM/book/problems/Final_Project_Ideas.md

 1. Compute the Stark or Zeeman effects for a simple system.
 (2 possible projects here.)

 1. Compute the polarizability of H atom, showing that the bound-state H-atom wavefunctions are not a complete set.
 (Also look at expanding a sharp and/or a diffuse orbital with a H-atom basis.)
+There is a clever trick from Dalgarno for doing this.

 1. ~~Plot the effective nuclear charge felt by an electron in an orbital.
 How does it relate to the decay rate of the orbital?~~ (Project Claimed)